OmarrSakr/Realtime-Weather-and-Prayer-Times-APP/README.md

 - *Device Compatibility*: The app is designed to be responsive and works best on modern browsers.
 It is recommended to test on different devices for optimal performance.
 - *Timezone Settings*: Make sure to configure your timezone settings correctly to receive accurate prayer times and weather forecasts.
 - *Cache Management*: If you experience issues with data loading, try clearing your browser's cache or refreshing the page.
-- *Feedback*: If you encounter any bugs or have suggestions for improvements, please reach out via the contact information provided in the README or through the issue tracker on GitHub.
+- 📪 `*Feedback*`: If you encounter any bugs or have suggestions for improvements,📨 `please reach out via` the contact information provided in `the README` or through the issue `tracker` on GitHub.

 ---